 - By Air: Anuradhapura can be conveniently reached by air from major cities like Colombo and Kandy.
-The domestic airport of Colombo is within easy reach of Anuradhapura historical site.
+The domestic airport of Colombo is within easy reach of the Anuradhapura historical site.
 There are daily flights from Colombo to Anuradhapura.

 Few other places to experience Sri Lankan culture and heritage in Anuradhapura

-Yapahuwa: Yapahuwa is another historical city of Sri Lanka but quiet unknown to most travellers.
+Yapahuwa: Yapahuwa is another historical city of Sri Lanka but quite unknown to most travellers.
 Therefore, the tourist traffic heading to Yapahuwa is minimal.
 Yapahuwa was the capital of Sri Lanka for a brief period in the 13th century and later it was abandoned due to the south Indian invasions.
 Yapahuwa had been a fortress similar to Sigiriya and it was protected by a ring of walls and ditches.

-Kala wewa: Kala wewa, which is a reservoir provided the water to the ancient city of Anuradhapura during its heyday.
+Kala wewa: Kala wewa, is a reservoir that provided water to the ancient city of Anuradhapura during its heyday.
 The lake is still serving as one of the most important resources of water and stores a large amount of rainwater during the monsoon.
-Kalawewa was the largest irrigation work originated during the Anuradhapura period.
+Kalawewa was the largest irrigation work that originated during the Anuradhapura period.
 Kalawewa was built in the 5th century AD under the reign of King Dhatusena.

-Sandungira Raja Maha Vihara: According to the history this ancient temple was built under the guidance of King Saddatissa, during the Anuradhapura period (4th century BC-11th century AD).
-Sandungira temple is mostly visited by local travellers and devotees and it is not included in most Sri Lanka cultural tours, that crafted for foreign travellers.
+Sandungira Raja Maha Vihara: According to history this ancient temple was built under the guidance of King Saddatissa, during the Anuradhapura period (4th century BC-11th century AD).
+Sandungira temple is mostly visited by local travellers and devotees and it is not included in most Sri Lanka cultural tours, that are crafted for foreign travellers.

-Distance to cover on this Sri Lanka cultural tour is 230 km
+The distance to cover on this Sri Lanka cultural tour is 230 km